TayoACybersecurity/City-of-refuge-cyber-cohort-9/week7labs.md

 ## Lab 5: IoT Home Lab Project
 Noticed IoT devices share my main WiFi
 Plan to create a guest network or VLAN for them
 Goal: Understand IoT security and how AI fits into home automation

+## Results
+After resolving the subnet mismatch, all devices communicated successfully.
+Learned to identify IP conflicts, verify gateway settings, and confirm routes using CLI tools.

+## Key Takeaway
+Subnetting isn’t just math .... it’s structure.
+It keeps network traffic organized, efficient, and predictable.
+When it fails, everything downstream feels it.
+Lesson locked: precision in setup saves hours in troubleshooting.

 **Time Spent:**
 Class: 6 hrs